 - fixed fee rates; and

 A fixed fee rate is set at a given number, which will not change during the course of the loan (i.e. 8% fixed).
 A floating fee rate is based on an interest rate margin added to a benchmark rate (i.e. 3% + the benchmark rate).

 In Australia, loan agreements generally use a type of benchmark rate called the bank bill swap rate (BBSW).
 BBSW generally moves in line with the Reserve Bank of Australia’s cash rate target.
 It’s important to bear in mind that, in general, only more complex loans use a floating free rate.

 Basic loan agreements generally use a fixed rate fee.
 Interest is normally payable at either the end of each interest period (generally a 3, 6 or 12 month period) or at the term of the loan.

 2. Default Interest

-A well drafted Loan Agreement will also contain a default interest clause.
-This increases the interest rate which is payable on amounts which are not paid when they fall due.
-The default rate must accurately reflect the cost to the lender of the amount not being paid when due.
-If the rate is excessive there is a risk that it will be deemed a “penalty” rate, and there not be enforceable.
+A well-drafted loan agreement will also contain a default interest clause.
+This clause increases the interest rate that is payable on amounts which are not paid when they fall due.
+The default rate must accurately reflect, to the lender, the cost amount that has not been paid when due.
+If the rate is excessive, there is a risk that it will be deemed a ‘penalty’ rate and therefore not be enforceable.

-It is important that a Loan Agreement allow the borrower to repay the loan early (make a prepayment).
-This makes the loan more flexible.
-Prepayments should only be allowed at the end of an interest period in order to avoid any payment of breakage costs.
-In certain circumstances, a Loan Agreement should also require mandatory prepayment, such as on the sale of the borrower company.
+It is important that a loan agreement allows the borrower to repay the loan early.
+This is known as making a prepayment and makes the loan more flexible.
+Prepayments should only be allowed at the end of an interest period to avoid any payment of breakage costs.
+In certain circumstances, a loan agreement should also require mandatory prepayment, such as on the sale of the borrower’s company.

 5. Committed or Uncommitted Loan Agreement